ayounas/kali-linux-aws/README.md

 2. **CloudWatch Log Issues**: Check IAM permissions and ensure the CloudWatch agent is running on the instance.

-3. **Service Catalog Errors**: Verify that the Service Catalog launch role has appropriate permissions to create the resources.
+3. **Terraform Apply Errors**: Make sure all required variables are set and that your AWS credentials have sufficient permissions.

 For additional help, please contact the security team.